georapbox/node-jira-worklog-cli/README.md

-# node-jira-worklog-cli (experimental)
+# :clock9: node-jira-worklog-cli

-`node-jira-worklog-cli` is a Node.js interactive terminal tool to calculate and report Jira work logs for a given time period.
+A Node.js interactive terminal tool to calculate and report Jira work logs for a given time period.

-It was created for personal usage, therefore is not published on [npm](https://www.npmjs.com/), but I thought I should share in case someone finds it handy.
+*`node-jira-worklog-cli` was created for personal usage mostly, therefore is not published on [npm](https://www.npmjs.com/), but I thought I should share in case someone finds it handy.*

 ## Install